Roohparvar/CeliacProject/README.md

 Hyperexpanded clones (> 0.1)

 Each bar in the plot represents a cluster, and shows the percentage of TCR repertoire space occupied by clones in each size category.

 ---
 ---
+---

+Part 7: Distribution of Different TCR Combinations
+We analyzed immune receptor types across clusters, counted specific TCR types (ab, gd, aberrant forms), and identified unique CDR3 combination patterns.
+The results were summarized in a structured table and saved to an Excel file.

+---
+---